lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

      (mldsaSig, tradSig) = CompositeSignatureValue

   2. Serialize each of the constituent signatures
-       The component signaturs are serialized according to their respective standard as show in {{appdx_components}}
+       The component signatures are serialized according to their respective standard as shown in the component algorithm appendix.

      mldsaEncodedSignature = ML-DSA.SerializeSignature(mldsaSig)
      tradEncodedSignature = Trad.SerializeSignature(tradSig)